ajfisher/ajfisher.me/src/content/posts/2012-11-20-a-clickster-fail-of-epic-proportions.md

 Doing this maths is what keeps me awake at night leading up to big launches or events.
 Thankfully I've always had a stellar team around me - people like [Steve McDonald](http://github.com/stephenmcd) (Tech Lead on Melbourne Cup - now at Fairfax) and [Matt Black](http://github.com/mafrosis) (Product Lead on JBA real time behavioural processor).
 People I count on to think through all the problems and come up with solutions well before they are needed.
 People who have been there before and who are humble enough to not believe they know everything and will learn from other people's mistakes in order to prevent us making them as well.

-These are solved problems.
-There was absolutely no reason why any of these sites needed to go down tonight.
-Indeed looking around others managed to stay alive - [Target](http://www.target.com.au), [Deals Direct](http://www.dealsdirect.com.au), [Kogan](http://www.kogan.com.au) were all fine.
+These are solved problems. <b>There was absolutely no reason why any of these sites needed to go down tonight.</b> Indeed looking around others managed to stay alive - [Target](http://www.target.com.au), [Deals Direct](http://www.dealsdirect.com.au), [Kogan](http://www.kogan.com.au) were all fine.

 There was no need for Click Frenzy to be running magento and the type of architecture it was running from watching it fail for a couple of hours suggested it was never going to deal with the traffic it was going to get (Magento is notorious for database overload which takes a lot to architect around).
 Likewise Myer, Harvey Norman and David Jones should all have good enough systems to be able to deal with these sorts of traffic spikes - what are they doing for Christmas and Boxing Day if they don't?